kristeninho/Sectors/README.md

 1) Download and open Microsoft SQL Server Management Studio <br />
 2) Connect to MSSQLLocalDB and right-click on Databases folder.
 Choose "Import Data-tier Application" <br />
 3) Add SectorsDB.bacpac file from there and you are set <br />

-# Docker Setup

-- Make sure you have docker installed to your machine <br />
-- Run "docker compose up" on the root root folder where docker-compose.yml is <br />
-- Open http://localhost:4200/ from browser and done <br />